-Firms such as BMO, Charles Schwab and Vanguard launched their own robo advisor platforms by building the solution in-house.
-However, most firms usually take longer time to build competitive digital products primarily due to the arduous internal processes.
-Efficient companies build solutions in-house preserving IP but companies are vulnerable to operational risks of failure and taking long time to get to market.
+Firms such as Charles Schwab and Vanguard launched their Robo advisory platforms by building the solution in-house.
+However, most firms usually take quite a while to build competent digital products primarily due to arduous internal processes.
+While efficient companies do build solutions in-house, most are vulnerable to operational risks of failure, and when the work takes a long time to get to market.

-In our view, all Tier 1 firms start with this thought process, and quickly realise the various bottlenecks associated with such deliverables.
-Moreover, it is often found that company’s culture stifles innovation making it difficult to stay competitive and to stay in tune with customer trends.
-To keep up with the changing customer trends, companies should launch digital propositions at a faster pace.
-Firms usually have limited know-how to move forward at that pace and hence require the talent, technology, and capabilities of the FinTech firms, which they have recognised now.
+In our view, all Tier 1 firms start with this thought process, quickly realising the various bottlenecks associated with such deliverables.
+Also, a company’s culture could be such that innovation gets stifled.
+This, in turn, could create tremendous difficulty for the company to stay competitive and in tune with customer trends.
+To keep up with changing customer trends, companies should launch digital propositions at a faster pace.
+However, most firms have minimal know-how to move forward at the necessary speed.
+They would thus need the talent, technology, and capabilities of FinTech firms, a fact which they have come to recognise gradually.

 Buying Innovative Start-ups

 Larger Institutions have numerous products and offerings across digital channels.
-Acquiring another FinTech firm allows firms to innovate their digital journeys and definitely give a quick leg up against the competition.
-In the last few months, we have seen numerous acquisitions in the robo advisory space – Invesco acquired Jemstep, Blackrock acquired FutureAdvisor, Envestnet acquired Upside, enabling these institutions to deliver client centric advice in an innovative way.
-All these startups that were acquired had completely different business models to each other but the suitors found value in how to use them for their needs.
+Acquiring another FinTech firm allows them to innovate on their digital journeys and get a leg up on the competition.
+In the last few years, we have seen many acquisitions in the Robo advisory space – Invesco acquired Jemstep and Blackrock acquired FutureAdvisor.
+These acquisitions made it possible for these institutions to deliver client-centric advice in innovative ways.
+It is interesting to observe that all these acquired start-ups had completely different business models.
+But the suitors managed to find value by figuring out how to use them for their specific needs.

-Acquisitions help large institutions enter new markets with new technologies but M&A deals are very capital intensive, and post-acquisition, it is challenging to maintain the innovative culture of the acquired firm within a large organisation.
-Disparate company cultures are a common cause for the acquisition to not realise its full value.
-Having said that, some companies have started to take a partnership approach in acquisition providing necessary independence.
-Such partnerships help companies align their goals and work collaboratively, keeping the innovative culture intact.
+Acquisitions do help large institutions enter new markets with new technologies, but M&A deals are very capital intensive.
+Also, one of the critical post-acquisition challenges is retaining the acquired firm’s culture of innovation within a large organisation.
+Disparate company cultures are a common cause for the acquisition failing to realise its full value.
+Some companies have now started taking a partnership approach to investment, providing necessary independence to the acquired.
+Such partnerships help companies align their goals and work in collaboration, keeping the culture of innovation intact.

-We believe incumbents partnering with B2B FinTech startups who have an open, agile and innovative culture without any conflict of business interest, enables them to go to market faster and at a fraction of the cost without losing out to their competition in this digital race.
-Another level of competition, often ignored by the incumbents is coming from small and innovative B2C robo advisory firms who are slowly starting to gain the trust of the customers, and it is only a matter of time for these small ones to become part of the trusted establishment.
-Once these small start-ups reach that stage, it would be hard to stop them, and the ones who refuse to transform their strategy in this digital age would be on a downhill path.
+Incumbents, who get into partnerships with open, agile and innovative B2B FinTech start-ups having no conflict of business interests, can go to market faster and in a significantly cost-effective way without losing out to their competition in today’s digital race.
+At another level, often blindsiding the incumbent, a form of competition comes from small and innovative B2C Robo advisory firms.
+These are the ones who are slowly starting to gain the trust of customers.
+It could only be a matter of time by which these small firms would become part of the trusted establishment.
+Once these small start-ups reach that stage, they would be hard to stop.
+Those who refuse to transform their strategy in this digital age to address the oncoming competition would find themselves on a downhill trajectory.

-At WealthObjects, we think its best to collaborate with B2B Fintech firms, understand each ones role in the relationship, and respect each other’s strengths.
-Only partnerships where both firms create addition value and share together in the growth story are the ones that will be truly successful in the long term.
-What we are suggesting is not new; in fact all along firms have been collaborating in various forms such as a supplier, investor, or joint venture relationships.
+At WealthObjects, we think it is best to collaborate with B2B Fintech firms, understand each one’s role in the relationship and respect each other’s strengths.
+Partnerships, where both firms add value and do their share to build the growth story, are the ones that are genuinely successful in the long run.
+What we suggest here is nothing new; in fact, firms have been collaborating all along, in various forms as seen in supplier, investor, or joint venture relationships.